 If you are connecting to a 21.02 or later version of BMC Helix Business Workflows, use the triggers and actions that are marked with (Version 21.02 or Later).
 Existing flows will continue to work with any version of BMC Helix Business Workflows.

 You can define a flow with multiple actions.
 The output parameters from that action are available for selection, when you add the action to the flow.

-For more information about designing a flow for multiple actions, see .
+Learn more about designing a flow for multiple actions in .

 - Navigate to My Flows > Flow Designer.

 - From the list of steps, the Choose Source option is selected as first step.